egvijayanand/dotnet-maui-samples/README.md

-# dotnet-maui-samples
-.NET MAUI Samples
+## .NET MAUI Samples

 Completed samples will be uploaded into this repository so that it is accessible to everyone.

-Join me on https://vijay1729.wordpress.com/ for articles on working with these samples.
+Join me on [Developer Thoughts](https://egvijayanand.in/) for articles on working with these samples.